 Long-term care residents who have dementia are particularly vulnerable to abuse.
 The people who prey upon patients with dementia know the patients’ cognitive impairments make it harder for them to report their mistreatment.
 A 2010 study published in the Journal of the American Geriatrics Society found that 47 percent of patients with dementia had experienced some kind of mistreatment from a caregiver.
 The authors of the study said that 88 percent of patients had experienced psychological abuse, 20 percent had suffered physical abuse and approximately 30 percent had experienced neglect.

-What are the Common Warning Signs of Nursing Home Neglect or Abuse?
+What are the Common Warning Signs of Nursing Home Abuse?

 Signs of abuse include: